emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 #### Logstash/Beats

-You can eather install CA to allow Logstash and Beats traffic or you can supply required certificates in config:
+You can either install CA to allow Logstash and Beats traffic or you can supply required certificates in config:

 1. Logstash: